Skip to main content

 • Sex Hormone-Binding Globulin (SHBG) This protein, produced primarily in the liver, binds to sex hormones like testosterone and estrogen, transporting them through the bloodstream.
 Only the “free” or unbound portion of a hormone is biologically active.
 SHBG levels are directly influenced by metabolic factors; for instance, high insulin levels tend to suppress SHBG, which can alter the balance of active hormones.

 A hormone protocol does not simply raise a single number on a lab report.
 It initiates a cascade of metabolic adjustments.
-As your rise, your body may build more muscle, which in turn improves your insulin sensitivity.
+As your testosterone levels rise, your body may build more muscle, which in turn improves your insulin sensitivity.
 This improvement can then lead to lower insulin levels, which may cause your SHBG levels to rise.

 This dynamic feedback loop is the biological reality behind the adaptation process.
 The goal is to guide this process toward a new, stable equilibrium where you feel and function at your best.